 The roots of crocus and paperwhites only need 3″ of space to grow, so fill the bottom of your jar with a layer of soil for moisture.

-- Add a 1 to 2-inch layer of rocks or pebbles
+- Add a 1 to 2-inch layer of rocks, pebbles or gardening grit

 - Top with sheet moss or similar

 Push down some sheet moss in into the jar – this will hold the bulb in place (it’s also the touch that takes it from “bulb in a jar” to “mini winter garden”).